vshtykhnov/comastore/README.md

    pip install -r requirements.txt
    ```
 2. Put your images in `images/` and matching YOLO labels in `labels/`.
-3. Create the dataset structure
+3. Create the dataset structure with train/val/test splits
    ```bash
    python pipeline.py prepare
    ```